Join one of our upcoming courses taking place around the world! Explore now

 1 - Getting Started Tutorial

-This tutorial is a simple introductory tutorial that helps you become familiar with the basic modelling and data interpretation features of RocFall3.
-RocFall3 is a 3D statistical analysis program designed to assist with assessment of slopes at risk for rockfalls.
+This tutorial introduces the basic modelling and data interpretation features of RocFall3.
+RocFall3 is a 3D statistical rockfall analysis program designed to assist with the assessment of slopes at risk of rockfalls.

 Topics covered in this tutorial: